ZJUVAI/zjuvai.github.io/content/authors/xinxinhuang/_index.md

 ---
 # Display name
-name: Honghui Mei
+name: Xinxin Huang

-index: 140
+index: 120

 # Username (this should match the folder name)
 authors:
-  - honghuimei
+  - xinxinhuang

 # Is this the primary user of the site?
 superuser: true